ThKrypt/QualCoder/2-Settings,-Files,-Cases,-Attributes,-Survey-import.md

 # Import survey

-This asks for a CSV or Excel (xlsx format) file to be imported.
+This requires a CSV or Excel (xlsx format) file.
 You can try importing the survey.csv file in the Examples folder.

-Survey files must be in a CSV format, that is comma delimited format, or another delimiter (tabs are commonly used too).
-For tab-delimited files type ta, tb, or tab in the Delimiter box so that QualCoder knows the csv file is tab delimited.
-The first row must contain the headings for attributes.
-The first column must contain the unique identifiers for each survey respondent.
+Survey files in a CSV format, are comma delimited, another delimiter can be chosen.
+For tab-delimited files type ta, tb, or tab in the Delimiter box so that QualCoder knows the csv file is tab delimited. **The first row must contain the headings for attributes.
+The first column must contain the unique identifiers for each survey respondent. **

 QualCoder will determine if the other columns (attributes) are Numeric or Character.
 QualCoder cannot determine if an attribute is qualitative data.
 You must right-click and change the field type from character to qualitative for those fields that need to be qualitative.

 ![Import survey dialog](https://qualcoder.files.wordpress.com/2020/10/import_survey.png?)